Harvard, Illinois: Harvard Diggins Library

 Harvard Diggins Library began serving the Harvard community in 1909.
-Delos F. Diggins, who spent his childhood in Harvard, provided a generous bequest to the City of Harvard for the purpose of building a library.
+Delos F. Diggins, who spent his childhood in Harvard, provided a generous bequest to the City of Harvard to build a library.
 That building, named the Delos F. Diggins Library, became the first free-standing public library in McHenry County.
 The library served the community successfully from that building until a new library was built in 2001.
 In deference to the lasting legacy of Delos Diggins, the library was renamed the Harvard Diggins Library.
 Currently, Harvard Diggins Library is a member of the Northern Illinois Cooperative consortium and the Reaching Across Illinois Library System.

 The Harvard Diggins Library building encompasses 19,000 square feet of space.
 The core of the facility houses the collection, but designated space is available for children, teens, quiet study, and meeting space.
 Public events are hosted at the library on a regular basis, including lectures, performers, crafts, storytimes, and more.
 As a municipal library, library cards are free to city residents, and it allows borrowing of materials from most public libraries in Illinois.
 Non-residents may purchase a card for an annual fee.

+Government

 Post office

 The U.S. Post Office is located on Harvard's North Eastman Street.
 The current building was constructed during the Kennedy Administration in 1962 when J. Edward Day was the Postmaster General.